Get Started Now

 women's lacrosse player

 Women’s lacrosse is rapidly growing in the United States.
 The NCAA added ten new Division 3 women’s lacrosse programs, and one new program at both the Division 1 and 2 level.
-The NCAA is expected to introduce 14 additional programs across the three divisions for the 2020-21 school year.

 Despite this exciting growth, the athletic scholarship budget for college lacrosse programs remains small and competition high.
 We’ve written this section to help student-athletes understand their scholarship options and what their chances are of receiving a women’s lacrosse scholarship.